Reviewed by: Shakira Ahmed

 Frequently Asked Questions

-2. Is Microblading Haram?
+2. Is Microblading haram?

 Ans- Yes, Microblading is considered haram according to Islamic beliefs as it involves altering the features that God has given us.
 Microblading can be seen as a form of rebellion against Allah’s plan for humans and is therefore prohibited in Islam.

-3. Is Eyebrow Lamination Haram?
+3. Is eyebrow lamination Haram?

-Ans- Muslims are advised to avoid activities that go against their faith to remain faithful. eyebrow lamination requires no microblading or plucking of eyebrows and is only the brushing of eyebrows in certain symmetry to make them look tidy.
+Ans- Muslims are advised to avoid activities that go against their faith in order to remain faithful. eyebrow lamination requires no microblading or plucking of eyebrows and is only the brushing of eyebrows in certain symmetry to make them look tidy.
 This is why eyebrow lamination is not haram.

 Wrapping Up!

-So, do you have your answer for, Is microblading and plucking eyebrows haram?
+So, do you now have clarity on the question, “Is Microblading And Plucking Eyebrows Haram?”
+We hope this guide helped shed light on this topic through an Islamic lens.
 We hope that all the information provided in this blog post seemed authentic, reliable, and helpful to you.

 Let us know if you have any more halal or haram doubts.
 Till then enjoy reading!